Supporting small congregations

 The aim is to provide a something that is more that any single congregation could aspire to provide alone.

-The model provides for a congregational life that includes worship, pastoral care, education, children’s and families ministry, special interest and outreach.
+The Small Church Network provides for a congregational life that includes worship, pastoral care, education, children’s and families ministry, special interest and outreach.
 It also provides a level of technical support to assist congregations effectively utilise the online tools and resources to create a vibrant online presence for each congregation (Website, Facebook, Google Maps, etc)

 The Ministry Team